Deterministically restart dataloader after pausing training#

 This feature is currently only supported for our input-generating workers in PyTorch for Weight Streaming execution.
 It requires train_input.num_workers=1.

 How to enable#

 Enable deterministic data restarts for your training run with just one simple step!

 For your original run from

-global step=0, in the config YAML file, set the parameter
+global step=0, set the parameter

 cerebras: save_iter_state_path: </path/to/mounted/modelzoo/dir>

 Once the run is started, you can confirm if the dataloader is saving its state under the provided path.
 You should see two types of files in path